rockettheme/docs/Docs/wordpress/themes/ambrosia/demo_bottom.md

 We used a **RokSprocket** widget with the **Strips** layout to make up this area of the front page.
 You will find the settings used in our demo below.

-We utilized the **Simple** Content Provider, linking each item in the RokSprocket widget to an article.
+We utilized the **Simple** Content Provider, linking each item in the RokSprocket widget to an post.
 You can find examples of the **Simple** items used in this widget in the **Filtered Article List** section below.

 ### Details